sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 The *`namespace`* parameter is required.
 This parameter specifies the Kubernetes namespace corresponding to the SAS Viya deployment for which you want to obtain log messages.

-Each query is cancelled if it does not complete within three minutes.
+A query is cancelled if it does not complete within three minutes.
 If the script generates multiple queries, each query must complete within three minutes.

 For parameters than accept multiple values, the values must be in quotes and must be separated by commas.